Portrait of Queen Victoria as a young woman

 by Kat Paulick

-Victoria was crowned Queen of the United Kingdom in 1837 at eighteen years old, inheriting the throne after the death of her uncle.
+Victoria was crowned Queen of the United Kingdom in 1837 at the age of eighteen, inheriting the throne after the death of her uncle.
 The following decades would see enormous transformation in Europe and all over the globe, and the world Victoria left in 1901 was very different from the one she was born into.
-Because of the length and scope of her reign, when it comes to jewelry, the Victorian era is divided into three sub-periods: the Romantic (1837-1861), the Grand (1860-1880), and the Aesthetic (1881-1901).
+Due to the length and scope of her reign, the Victorian era is often divided into three sub-periods, each with distinct characteristics in terms of jewelry: the Romantic (1837-1861), the Grand (1860-1880), and the Aesthetic (1881-1901).

-The Romantic period began with the beloved young queen's courtship with Prince Albert, whom she married in 1840.
+The Romantic period began with the courtship of the beloved young queen and Prince Albert, whom she married in 1840.
 Victoria was enamored with Albert, and the UK, awash with romance, embraced feminine, sentimental jewelry.
 The queen's engagement ring featured a gold serpent set with an emerald and her birthstone.
-Snakes were a popular symbol of everlasting love and one of many sentimental motifs at the time, along with hearts and love knots decorated pendants, rings, and brooches.
+Snakes were a popular symbol of everlasting love and one of many sentimental motifs at the time, alongside hearts and love knots, which were often decorated on pendants, rings, and brooches.

 At the beginning of the century, jewelry was handmade.
-Throughout the century, many technological advances changed how jewelry was produced and consumed.
+Throughout the century, numerous technological advances transformed the production and consumption of jewelry.
 In 1842, electroplating, a process of coating base metals with precious metals, was invented, and gold plating became common.

-The Industrial Revolution created many jobs, leading to a growing middle class.
+The Industrial Revolution created numerous jobs, resulting in a growing middle class.
 The increase in mass production made jewelry more affordable.
 Women surpassed men as the primary wearers of jewelry and wore a lot of it.
-These factors led to an enormous volume of jewelry being created and a diversity of styles and materials never before seen.
+These factors led to an enormous volume of jewelry being created, along with a diversity of styles and materials that had never been seen before.

 Gold filled, pearl, and garnet brooch in a clear box